circeco/circulareconomy/README.md

 ## [CIRCECO.org](https://circeco.github.io/circulareconomy/)

-NOTE: This website is not running on Internet Explorer!
+NOTE: The map feature on this website might not working if you are using Internet Explorer as browser!

 ![circulareconomy](https://circeco.github.io/circulareconomy/assets/img/demo/home_page.jpg)